Charles-Svg/aws-catalog/public/data/description_2.md

 The domain has been bought with **Route53** and SSL certificates are provisioned and managed by **AWS Certificate Manager (ACM)** via amplify hosting.

 - **Improvement Path:**
-- Enable CD by connecting the GitHub repository directly to Amplify Hosting.
+- **Adding CI/CD** - Enable CD by connecting the GitHub repository directly to Amplify Hosting.
 This would automate the build and deployment process via AWS CodeBuild.
-- We could also use Github Actions to build the project, upload artifacts to the source  S3 bucket and trigger the deployment via Amplify CLI.
+We could also use Github Actions to build the project, upload artifacts to the source  S3 bucket and trigger the deployment via Amplify CLI.
-- For future backend needs we would use the serverless approach with Lambda and DynamoDB.
+- **Adding backend** - For future backend needs we would use the serverless approach with Lambda and DynamoDB.
 *This could allow to implement a comment section directly on the architectures !*
-- For Security a WAF must be added